Film: For All Mankind

-- Also Sprach Zarathustra: Played on a cassette player aboard an Apollo mission, complete with a Shout-Out to 2001: A Space Odyssey.
+- Also Sprach Zarathustra: Played on a cassette player aboard an Apollo mission, complete with a Shout-Out to Two Thousand And One A Space Odyssey.

 - Beam Me Up, Scotty!: As this film documents, the quote later popularized by the Ron Howard movie as "Houston, we have a problem" was actually "Houston, we've had a problem."

 - Book Ends: Clips from John Kennedy's 1962 speech at Rice University about the space program are shown at the start and at the finish of the film.

 - Cool Car: They had a dune buggy for driving on the Moon.

 - No, really, They had a dune buggy for driving on the Moon.